SeaOfNodes/Simple/README.md

 The following is a rough plan, subject to change.

-Each chapter will be self-sufficient and complete; in the sense that each chapter will fully implement a subset of the simple language, and include everything that was created in the previous chapter.
+Each chapter will be self-sufficient and complete; in the sense that each chapter will fully implement a subset of the Simple language, and include everything that was created in the previous chapter.
 Each chapter will also include a detailed commentary on relevant aspects of the Sea Of Nodes intermediate representation.

-The simple language will be a small subset of C.
+The Simple language will be styled after a subset of C or Java

 * [Chapter 1](chapter01/README.md): Script that returns an integer literal, i.e., an empty function that takes no arguments and returns a single integer value.
 The `return` statement.
 * [Chapter 2](chapter02/README.md): Simple binary arithmetic such as addition, subtraction, multiplication, division